 5.17.6 Potential New Requirements needed to support the use case

-[PR-5.17-1] The 5G system shall be able to support RAN sharing between multiple PLMNs for UEs connected to 5G network via mobile base station relays (e.g. mounted on vehicles), where the donor RAN node is able to inter-connect to the multiple 5G core networks sharing the RAN.
+[PR-5.17-1] The 5G system shall be able to support RAN sharing between multiple PLMNs for UEs connected to 5G network via mobile base station relays (e.g. mounted on vehicles).

-NOTE: the above requirement assumes that the mobile base station relays broadcast all PLMN-Ids of the sharing PLMN operators.
+NOTE 1: the above requirement assumes that the mobile base station relays broadcast all PLMN-IDs of the sharing PLMN operators.

-[PR-5.17-2] The 3GPP System shall support end-to-end service continuity for a UE having active connection with a RAN via a mobile base station relay (e.g. mounted on a vehicle) when there is a change between a shared RAN (e.g. inside the vehicle) and a non-shared RAN (e.g. outside a vehicle), or when RAN sharing changes (for the same mobile relay) between different sharing PLMNs.
+NOTE 2: the above requirement assumes both relay and donor RAN resources, including UE access link and relay backhaul link, are shared among operators.

-Editor’s note: Terminology used in the above requirements (e.g., RAN sharing, donor RAN node, RAN) may be further clarified.
+[PR-5.17-2] The 3GPP System shall support end-to-end service continuity for a UE active connection to RAN via a mobile base station relay (e.g. mounted on a vehicle), when there is a change between a shared RAN (e.g. inside the vehicle) and a non-shared RAN (e.g. outside a vehicle), or when RAN sharing changes (for the same mobile relay) between different sharing PLMNs.